syncfusion-content/flutter-docs/Flutter/treemap/color-customization.md

 ## Range color mapping

 You can apply color to the tiles based on whether the value returned from the `TreemapColorMapper.from` and `TreemapColorMapper.to` range.
 Then, the `TreemapColorMapper.color` will be applied to the respective tiles.

+N> You can customize the legend icons color and texts using the `TreemapColorMapper.color` and the `TreemapColorMapper.from` and `TreemapColorMapper.to` properties.

 {% tabs %}
 {% highlight Dart %}